nielsrolf/tensorflow-lrp/README.md

-Documentation:

-With this model you can define, train, save and load ad neural network, while using tensorflow as backend.
+With this modul you can define, train, save and load neural network, and use various LRP explaining techniques.
-This model also includes a numpy implementation (credits to Grégoire Montavon) for forwarding batches in a trained network and explaning the last layer's output by Deep Taylor Decomposition.
-The tensorflow Network can automatically be exported to numpy, and therefore acts as wrapper for the eep Taylor Decomposition.
+All of this is possible with tensorflow as backenend, and the tensorflow network can be exported to a identical network with numpy as backend.
+The numpy implementation only has limited features though, namely forwarding and deep taylor LRP.

 ## Use